DEVSENSE/phptools-docs/docs/vscode/Editor/navigation.md

 # Navigation Overview

 PHP Tools provide three ways to efficiently navigate the PHP source code.
 All the approaches integrate with the existing Visual Studio Code user interface.

-The navigation may not be able to locate symbols in invalid PHP files, because syntax errors may change meaning of code.
+>> The navigation may not be able to locate symbols in invalid PHP files, because syntax errors generally change the meaning of a code.

 ## Go To Definition